 The ankle is made up of the bones of the lower leg (tibia and fibula) forming an arch over the talus bone in the foot.
 This is actually a flexible arch that opens slightly when bending the ankle and closes when extending it.
 If this does not occur properly or the mechanics of the joint are not in good alignment, increased painful pressure occurs.

-Just like the complexities of the hand, the foot and ankle is a very complex structure that can affect the functioning of your knee, hip, back and even posture.
+Just like the complexities of the hand, the foot and ankle are very complex structures that can affect the functioning of your knee, hip, back and even posture.
 With ankle pain and foot pain, there is a lot that needs to be evaluated first before deciding on the appropriate treatment

 Our expert physical therapists have years of training in evaluating the movement of your foot, ankle, and legs.
 We perform an analysis of your foot and ankle joints as well as the muscles in your legs.
 Furthermore, we analyze your walking and running patterns to determine the root cause of your foot pain or ankle pain so it can be treated quickly and effectively.